Research Focus

 - Detecting early interaction drift and collapse using Hs(t) trajectories.

-- Characterising ambiguity and metaphor in cross-linguistic interaction (no mental-state inference).
+- Characterising ambiguity and metaphor in cross-linguistic interaction (no private-state inference).

 - Evaluating tone, pacing, and abstraction adjustments under high-cognitive-load operational dialogue.